Showing posts with label Caricatures. Show all posts

 Bookbinding as Chick Lit

-Bärbels fröhliche Lehrzeit (Bärbel's Happy Apprenticeship) by Felix Riemkasten written in 1953 is a charming piece of teen lit. for women.
-Illustrations by Christa W. Gräfin von der Schulenburg.
+Bärbels fröhliche Lehrzeit (Bärbel's Happy Apprenticeship) by Felix Riemkasten was written in 1953, and is a charming piece of teen lit. for women.
+Illustrations are by Christa W. Gräfin von der Schulenburg.

 After the death of her father, Bärbel, at age 14, needs to leave school to take up an apprenticeship rather than going on to university like her eldest brother (She was a straight A student).
 She loves books, bookbinding isn't too strenuous (says her mother), ...
 What could go wrong?
 Nothing actually, mostly, and after finding an apprenticeship her first task is cleaning the store room (very familiar to me).
 Then there are challenges in dealing with the Altgeselle (Journeyman who never moved on to become a master), being the only woman, ...
 However, she's an ambitious over-achiever, pushes herself to learn new things, wants to create fine bindings and open new markets...
 A fun read that is remarkably accurate in its portrayal of many of the realities of apprenticeship, its descriptions of tools and equipment, and is up-beat, cheerful, and even empowering.